Network with Innovators, Designers & Disrupters

 - Social workers

-Registration is OPEN NOW through April 19, 2019 (or until sold out).
+Registration is open through April 19, 2019 (or until sold out).
 Spots are limited and “first come, first serve”, so make your plans to attend the Innovation Summit, May 15 – 16, 2019 in San Antonio, Texas!

 2-Day Innovation Summit Registration Cost: $200